jfecher/ante-website/content/blog/effects_ownership_and_borrowing.md

     fork.resume: FnMut _ _
 ```

-Note that `fork` itself is still callable without restrictions.
+Note that `fork` is still callable without restrictions.
 It is only `resume` that will be a `FnMut` when it is introduced.

 Anyways, now we'd get an error when writing `foo`: